bovirus/MiniScreenRecorder/README.md

 ## 🎥 Video Demo

-Simple gameplay recorded using this app.
+Simple gameplay recorded using this app (Just a demo, this app is not made to record gameplays).
 Click below to watch:

 [![Watch on YouTube](https://img.shields.io/badge/YouTube-Watch%20Video-red?style=for-the-badge&logo=youtube)](https://youtu.be/7Ji-maVmPac)